Does Plastic Surgery Really Make You Happier?

 Not long ago, plastic surgery had a stigma.
-You didn’t change what you had- you just stuck with it.
+You didn’t change what you had; you just stuck with it.
 Plastic surgery was for the rich and famous—or movie stars.
-Today, many people around the world undergo plastic surgery to improve their appearance, and for self renewal.
-What’s interesting is studies have shown that plastic surgery can also create improvement in physical and psychological health essentially making people feel happier.
+Today, many people around the world undergo plastic surgery to improve their appearance and renew their sense of self.
+What’s interesting is studies have shown that plastic surgery can also improve physical and psychological health, essentially making people feel happier.

-- Those who were undergoing their first cosmetic surgery (most of which were women)
+- 546 patients who were undergoing their first cosmetic surgery (most of whom were women)

-- Those who considered going under the knife, but decided against it
+- 264 patients who considered going under the knife, but decided against it

-- Those who said they had never thought about having a cosmetic procedure done.
+- More than 1,000 people who said they had never thought about having a cosmetic procedure done.

 Participants answered questions about their well-being and health before and after the surgery.
-Results showed that those who went through with the procedure were less anxious.
+Results showed that those who went through with plastic surgery were less anxious.
 They also felt healthier.
-They exude more confidence and liked their body better as a whole, compared to the other two groups.
-Likewise, participants who underwent cosmetic procedures showed no adverse effects.
+They exude more confidence and liked their bodies better as a whole, compared to the other two groups.
+Equally important, participants who underwent cosmetic procedures showed no adverse effects.

 MORE EVIDENCE OF THE EMOTIONAL BENEFITS OF LOOKING BETTER